stephengold/jolt-jni/README.md

   + using [Fish]: `set -g JAVA_HOME "` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to installation* `'`
-3. Download and extract the jolt-jni source code from GitHub:
+3. Download and extract the Jolt-JNI source code from GitHub:
   + using [Git]:
     + `git clone https://github.com/stephengold/jolt-jni.git`
     + `cd jolt-jni`